Georgetown, TX 78626

 Fresh air, a warm breeze, and a delicious meal.
 When you’re looking to enjoy all the pleasures of a picnic without having to prepare the food, downtown Georgetown is the place to be.
 Here you’ll find an abundance of restaurants with outdoor patios perfect for dining and relaxing.
 Blue Corn Harvest Bar & Grill’s rustic charm extends to its covered patio equipped with fans and heaters, making it a comfortable place to hang out any time of the year.
 Meanwhile, the shaded patio in front of Sweet Lemon Kitchen is the perfect place to savor breakfast or lunch entrees made using local and organic ingredients.

-Take in all the sights of downtown Georgetown as you savor award-winning wines at Georgetown Winery and Grape Creek Vineyards’ tasting room.
-If craft beer is more your thing, stop by Mesquite Creek Outfitters.
-A unique shopping and dining experience, this bar and store combination has a front patio where you can kick back, savor your beer, and take in a gorgeous view of the historic courthouse.
+Take in all the sights of downtown Georgetown as you savor award-winning wines at Georgetown Winery.
+Barons Creek Vineyards, and Grape Creek Vineyards’ tasting rooms.
+If craft beer is more your thing, stop by Barrels and Amps or Mesquite Creek Outfitters.
+The latter, a combined bar and store, has a front patio where you can kick back, savor your beer, and take in a gorgeous view of the historic courthouse.
 It doesn’t get much better than this.

 Shop Until You Drop

 Art, antiques, jewelry, and the latest in fashionable clothing.
 You name it, you’ll find it in downtown Georgetown, where the window shopping is second to none.
 This part of town has a stunning array of shops full of things that you didn’t even know you needed.
-Spruce up your wardrobe at shops like Pink Poppy Artisans Boutique or Diva Chicks Boutique or find new ways to torture your taste buds at Mikey V’s Hot Sauce Shop.
+Spruce up your wardrobe at shops like The Escape Red Bird Boutique, sip wine and create your own art at Sip 'n' Stain Georgetown, or find new ways to torture your taste buds at Mikey V’s Hot Sauce Shop.
 Need a break?
 Recharge with cup of joe at Cianfrani Coffee Co., Galaxy Bakery & CoffeeHouse, or 309 Coffee before heading out for even more browsing.

 For you shopaholics out there, Georgetown Market Days is a must see.
 Held on the second Saturday from March through November, Market Days brings vendor booths and live music to the downtown square.